ecancer/ecancer.github.io/docs/index.md

 3. Use the download link for the required resolution to download the video file iteself (usually .mp4) from the Vimeo hosting service.

+NB: The `/videos` endpoint returns all Vimeo video sources for a given video resource.
+However, some Vimeo videos have private visibility and are not publicly viewable.
+These are not returned by the `/vimeo/{id}` endpoint - they return 404.
+Generally, the first Vimeo video source returned will be the one visible to the public, but if that gets a 404 from the `/vimeo/{id}` endpoint, then checkout other availabe video sources for that resource.

 NB: **Vimeo implements rate-limiting**.
 The rate-limiting data from Vimeo is returned in the headers of the API response.